farcaster-project/RFCs/10-public-offer.md

  * Local

 Only the mainnet network is used to swap valuable assets, the other networks are for test purposes only and do not under any circumstances move real value.

+### Time validity

+The validity of the offer allows better UX/UI, offers can be discarded/hidden when their validity is expired.
+Public offers are designed as the entry point of a Farcaster swap but do not make any asumptions on how they are shared nor any guarentee about the maker liveness, thus a non-expired offer may be already completed by another taker.

 ### Asset identifiers